liubinyi/red-black-tree-js/README.md

 more docs coming soon..

 * future work
+support iterator
 Better print format
-add successor
 clean up the api
 pass all linter
 and more ...